 Human Resource Services will also provide notice to all non-temporary faculty members of their salary statement for the following academic year.

-Section 3.13 Annual Review for All Faculty by Department Head
+Section 3.13 Annual Review for Faculty by Department Head

 Subdivision 3.13a Purpose

 Annual review provides an annual assessment of faculty performance, feedback for faculty reflection, an opportunity for faculty to access professional development resources, and the allocation of merit pay.
-Annual reviews are also used for continuation, promotion, tenure, and post-tenure review cases.
+Annual reviews are also used for continuation, promotion, tenure, and post-tenure review purposes.

 Subdivision 3.13b Eligibility for Annual Review

-Department heads shall evaluate annually the teaching, scholarship, and service of all probationary, tenured, and renewable term faculty, according to their designated workload or contract, regardless of their faculty position or rank.
-The evaluation will be based on performance in the preceding academic year (summer, fall, spring).
+Department heads shall evaluate annually the teaching, scholarship, and service of all probationary, tenured, and renewable term faculty, according to their designated workload or contract.
 Department heads shall review Adjunct Instructors with an appointment of 50% or more during the first year and every sixth semester thereafter, or sooner if the faculty member’s performance is found to Need Improvement.
 Department heads may review Adjunct Instructors with appointments below 50% at their discretion.
 Adjunct faculty members may request an annual review by the department head at other times.

 Subdivision 3.13c Conflicts of Interest